9 Types of Millets and Their Benefits

 Benefits of Foxtail Millet:

-• Boosts Heart Health: Consuming protein hydrolysates from foxtail millet was found to help lower high blood pressure and reduce related heart problems in rats with spontaneous hypertension.
+• May Support Heart Health: Studies in rats have shown that protein hydrolysates derived from foxtail millet may help lower blood pressure and reduce factors associated with heart disease.

-• Improves Digestive Health: Foxtail millet has been used in traditional Chinese medicine to treat issues like weak digestion, stomach reflux, vomiting, reduced appetite, and bloating.
+• Supports Digestive Health: Foxtail millet has traditionally been used in Chinese medicine to support digestion and help manage issues such as bloating, poor appetite, and acid reflux.

 Types of Millets and Their Benefits